Skip to main content

 1. A shopper visits your website and interacts with a Bambuser product (e.g., watches a Live stream, views a Shoppable Video, or books a meeting for Video Consultation).

-2. The Bambuser embed script sets the _bamls_usid and _bamls_lcte cookies in the user's browser
+2. The Bambuser embed script sets the _bamls_usid, _bamls_lcte, etc. cookies in the user's browser

 3. The shopper adds a product to their cart or wishlist, or makes a purchase.
 (This can happen days after the initial interaction with the Bambuser product)